 Last but not least

 Some of the more traditional and informal methods of communication are often over looked.
-‘Water-cooler’ conversations whereby senior executives relay real stories of employees delivering exceptional customer service, are a simple yet extremely effective way to show awareness from the top of what’s happening and the frontline.
+‘Water-cooler’ conversations whereby senior executives relay real stories of employees delivering exceptional customer service, are a simple yet extremely effective way to show awareness of what’s happening at the frontline.
 These scenarios can provide motivation and inspiration for employees to provide the same level of service.